-Use a TTT-diagram calculation type to do a precipitation simulation of the time-temperature-transformation (TTT).
+Use a TTT-diagram calculation type to calculate the time-temperature-transformation (TTT) curve for the formation of the precipitate phase.

-Temperature: Enter Min, Max, and Step values for the and choose a Unit (Kelvin, Celsius, or Fahrenheit).
+Temperature: Enter Min, Max, and Step values and choose a Unit (Kelvin, Celsius, or Fahrenheit).

 Max annealing time: Enter a numerical value and choose a Unit (Seconds, Minutes, Hours, or Days).